rixx/goodreads-to-sqlite/README.md

 This will create a file called `auth.json` in your current directory containing the required value.
 To save the file at a different path or filename, use the `--auth=myauth.json` option.

-## Retrieving books for a user
+## Retrieving books

-The `books` command retrieves all of the books and reviews/ratings belonging to a specified user.
-If you leave out the user, the books for your own account will be fetched.
-The user will have to be either the user ID (the numerical part of a user's profile URL), or the name of their vanity URL.
+The `books` command retrieves all of the books and reviews/ratings belonging to you:

     $ goodreads-to-sqlite books goodreads.db rixx

+You can specify the user to target, to fetch books on public shelves of other users.
+Please provide either the user ID (the numerical part of a user's profile URL), or the name of their vanity URL.

+    $ goodreads-to-sqlite books goodreads.db rixx

+Sometime in 2018 or 2017, Goodreads started leaving out some "read_at" timestamps in their API.
+If you want to include these datapoints regardless, you can add the `--scrape` parameter, and the dates will be scraped from the website.
+This will take a bit longer, by maybe a minute depending on the size of your library.

+    $ goodreads-to-sqlite books goodreads.db --scrape

 The `auth.json` file is used by default for authentication.
 You can point to a different location of `auth.json` using `-a`: